RajsmitaChowdhury/PythonProgramming/README.md

 # PythonProgramming
-A few simple python programming challenges created as part of 30-day code challenge.
+A few simple python programs created as part of 30-day code challenge.

 Contains interactive and simple gaming challenges using different functionalities and modules in Python.